-At Trek Africa Tours, we look at responsible travel and tourism as the best way to reduce the impacts of mass tourism on local communities and their cultures plus the environment that surrounds them.
+At Trek Africa Expeditions, we look at responsible travel and tourism as the best way to reduce the impacts of mass tourism on local communities and their cultures plus the environment that surrounds them.
 Our tours and excursions are for those that have heard enough of mass tourism and want to relax, discover and adventure without adversely affecting the environment and the local communities.
 Our tours are designed to get more out of your holiday by bringing you closer to local cultures/communities and environments by involving local people in tourism.
 Once the local community realizes that they will benefit from your visit, then they will give you a warm welcome.

 Most of our tours are designed for small groups of one person to seven people rather than one hundred people plus.
 By doing so, your visit will have minimum impacts on the local community and the environment while enhancing your adventure and experience.
 We make sure that your holiday is truly authentic and that you experience that African touch which you paid for.
 Our responsible travel policy is very simple and you will find it beneficial before travel, while on safari and after the safari.